-While far less common, we can still see some examples of tracking stocks in 2019.
-One such example is Liberty Media, which owns more than 71% of Sirius XM Holdings as of October 2019.
+While far less common, we can still still see some examples of tracking stocks.
+One such example is Liberty Media, which owns more than 76% of Sirius XM Holdings as of Dec.
+2020.
 Liberty Media has spun off its Sirius ownership into three tracking stocks—LSXMA, LSXMB, and LSXMK.

 Understanding the Pros and Cons of Tracking Stocks

 There are several benefits to tracking stocks.
 For example, a tracking stock can allow management to unlock value by increasing the total stock market capitalization and enterprise value of the business through expansion in the overall P/E ratio.
 This makes existing shareholders wealthier, as they can sell their appreciated shares to buy other investments, pay down debt, send their children to college, etc. It also gives the board of directors an appreciated currency in the form of two different shares it can use when making acquisitions.
 The business can expand while giving up less intrinsic value.
 Another big benefit for management is that they retain control over the tracked operating segment or business.

 On the flip side, there are several drawbacks to tracking stocks.
 Tracking stocks often have greatly reduced or non-existent voting rights.
 An owner of a tracking stock might not even own the specific aspect of the operating segment that is being tracked.